Mister Negative

 Mister Negative is a supervillain appearing in American comic books published by Marvel Comics.
-The character is usually depicted as an enemy of Spider-Man, the Punisher, Shang-Chi, and Cloak and Dagger.
-The character was created by Dan Slott and Phil Jimenez, and first appeared in "Swing Shift", a story in Free Comic Book Day: The Amazing Spider-Man #1 (May 2007).
+He is usually depicted as an enemy of Spider-Man, the Punisher, Shang-Chi, and Cloak and Dagger.
+The character was created by Dan Slott and Phil Jimenez and first appeared in "Swing Shift", a story in Free Comic Book Day: The Amazing Spider-Man #1 (May 2007).
 The name "Mister Negative" is a reference to photographic negative, as the colors of his skin, hair, and costume are inverted when he transforms into his alter ego.

-Originally a gangster and human trafficker whose real name was never revealed, (Note: Martin Li is the name of a slave who was housed on the Golden Mountain, the ship Mr. Negative was working on at the time, and died when it crashed onto the shores of New York City.
-Negative then stole his identity and posed as a former slave.) the man who would become Mister Negative was captured by crime boss Silvermane to serve as a test subject alongside the future Cloak & Dagger for an experimental procedure involving a synthetic drug created by Simon Marshall.
-The experiment gave the character control over both the Darkforce and Lightforce, and led to the creation of two personalities: Mister Positive, posing as a benevolent and kind philanthropist named Martin Li, who would go on to found the F.E.A.S.T.
-Project as a means to help homeless people; and the ruthless crime lord Mister Negative, who leads the Inner Demons crime gang in an attempt to take over New York’s criminal underworld.
-Originally, the character was depicted as suffering from dissociative identity disorder, with one personality not maintaining the other's memories, but both were later shown to be fully aware of the other's existence.
-As Mister Negative, his powers include healing, mind-control through "corruption", and charging weapons with his energy.
+Originally a gangster and human trafficker whose real name was never revealed, (Note: Martin Li is the name of a slave who was held on the Golden Mountain, a ship crewed by, among others, the future Mister Negative.
+Li died when the ship crashed near the New York shores, and Negative assumed his identity.) the man who would become Mister Negative was captured by the crime boss Silvermane to serve as a test subject for an experimental procedure involving a synthetic drug created by Simon Marshall.
+The experiment gave him control over both the Darkforce and the Lightforce and led to the creation of two opposite personalities: Mister Positive, posing as a benevolent and kind philanthropist named Martin Li, who establishes the F.E.A.S.T.
+Project as a means to help homeless people; and the ruthless crime lord Mister Negative, who leads the Inner Demons gang to try and take over New York City's criminal underworld.
+Originally, the character was depicted as suffering from dissociative identity disorder, as neither personality could access the other's memories; both were later shown to be fully aware of the other's existence.
+As Mister Negative, his powers include healing, mind-controlling people through "corruption", and charging weapons with his energy.

-Since his conception, Mister Negative has been adapted into several forms of media outside of comics.
-Keone Young and Eric Bauza voice him in the animated series Ultimate Spider-Man and Spider-Man (2017) respectively, while Stephen Oyoung voices the character in the Marvel's Spider-Man video game series.
-In 2025, he appeared in the second season of Moon Girl and Devil Dinosaur, voiced by Bowen Yang.
+Since his original introduction in comics, the character has been adapted into several other forms of media.
+Keone Young, Eric Bauza, and Bowen Yang voiced Mister Negative in the animated series Ultimate Spider-Man, Spider-Man (2017), and Moon Girl and Devil Dinosaur, while Stephen Oyoung portrayed him in the Marvel's Spider-Man video game series.

 Publication history

-Created by Dan Slott and Phil Jimenez, Mister Negative first appeared in Free Comic Book Day: The Amazing Spider-Man #1 (2007), which was set in the aftermath of the "Spider-Man: One More Day" storyline.
-Negative then appeared in The Amazing Spider-Man #546 (January 2008), the first issue of the follow-up storyline "Spider-Man: Brand New Day".
+Mister Negative was created by writer Dan Slott and artist Phil Jimenez and first appeared in Free Comic Book Day: The Amazing Spider-Man #1 (May 2007), which was set in the aftermath of the "Spider-Man: One More Day" storyline.
+The character then appeared in The Amazing Spider-Man #546 (January 2008), the first issue of the follow-up storyline "Spider-Man: Brand New Day".